J-gonz-alt-3/DeveloperPortfolio-ReactJS_Tailwind_Vite/README.md

 Link: https://jpgcodes.com

-Above is a temporary link until Hostinger brings my site up completely.
-Will edit once that is done.

 # Expectations coming into this

 This next project is a big one, but one that I wanted to hold off on until I had other projects already completed so that I could add them onto here!